zachvalenta/jvns.ca/source/zines/index.markdown

 This is a zine about some of my favorite Linux debugging tools, especially tools that I don't think are as well-known as they should be.
 It covers `strace`, `opensnoop`/`eBPF`, and `dstat`! `netcat`, `netstat`, `tcpdump`, `wireshark`, and `ngrep`!
 And there's a whole section on `perf` because perf is the best.

 If you don't know what any of those tools I just mentioned are -- PERFECT.
 You are who this zine is for!!!
 Read it and find out why I love them!
+Also, a lot of these tools happen to work on OS X :)

 <div align="center">
 <a href="http://jvns.ca/debugging-zine.pdf"><img src="/images/debugging-tools-cover.png"></a>